 They call it “real estate” but beyond a certain point there’s nothing real about it.
 It’s just money in search of a place to land.

-The building is apparently a white elephant now, worth more as dirt, according to those in the know.
+The building is apparently now worth more as dirt, according to those in the know.

 I am not in the know.
 But I’m reading this article from Bloomberg that came out last summer and thinking, this is what the media and the players in DC refer to when they talk about “the economy.”
-It’s a parallel universe of whacked-up numbers representing nothing but speculation.
+It’s not the place in which I go to work and pay my bills and buy the stuff I need from the supermarket down the road.
+No. It’s a parallel universe of whacked-up numbers representing nothing but speculation.

 None of it is real.

 Well.
 Until the bill comes due.
 Which, on 666 Fifth, is in about a year.